tucnakomet1/fractal/README.md

 ## Sierpińsky carpet

-- avaiable only in termianl
+- avaiable only in ASCII